aravila/avec_scripts/README.md

 After installing SRMR and its dependencies, a quick test can be done by entering the script folder and executing the following command:

 python modspec_avec.py ./wav ./features 0 3 20

+Where

+param1: path containing list of folders with wav files

+param2: path where the features will be generated

+param3: 78 (zero padding in ms to align windows with target framstep)

+param4: file type (1 - .arff, 2 - .h5, 3 - .csv)

+param5: pooling size (Number of frames)